hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 damage.
 Of course one day, they know it’ll be their warband.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 2 2 3 4 1 2 1 7
-Weapons/Armor: A Young’uns may be equipped with weapons and armor chosen from the Henchmen equipment list.
+Weapons/Armour: A Young’uns may be equipped with weapons and armour chosen from the Henchmen equipment list.
 Skills: The Young’uns may choose from Combat & Shooting when he gains a new skill.
 In addition, the Young’uns may